JewelsHovan/extract-wisdom/README.md

 - Provides detailed analysis of each figure
 - Generates comprehensive explanations of how figures relate to the research
 - Parallel processing for efficient analysis of multiple figures
-- Structured output saved to text files
+- Structured output with separate files for metadata, background, and figure analysis

 ## Prerequisites